Capital Calls: Meredith flips the switch on TV

 -----------------------------------------------

-In 2015, Meredith had designs on broadcaster Media General.
-But rival Nexstar Media (NXST.O) swooped in and snatched the target, paying $4.1 billion including debt or about 9 times EBITDA.
-Meredith ultimately bought magazine publisher Time Inc instead, including titles like People.
+In 2015, Meredith had designs here on broadcaster Media General.
+But rival Nexstar Media swooped in and snatched the target, paying $4.1 billion here including debt or about 9 times EBITDA.
+Meredith ultimately bought here magazine publisher Time Inc instead, including titles like People.
 It may not have been the ideal option: Meredith's shares have slipped by a third over five years, while Nexstar's have nearly tripled.

 At least Monday’s deal pegs the valuation of Meredith’s TV properties at a higher multiple than Media General’s back then and brings in some cash.
 It’s a small victory for Meredith boss Tom Harty to savor as he makes the best of what’s left.
 (By Jennifer Saba)